tweedegolf/storage-abstraction/README.md

 The backend provides an API that the frontend talks to.
 It creates thumbnails from the uploaded images and it maintains a connection to the selected storage:

-- Add and delete the images to the storage
+- Add/delete the images to/from the storage
 - Create, select and remove buckets in the storage

 The backend also stores some metadata of the uploaded images in a Postgres database: